chelodoz/todo-api-golang/README.md

 ## Environment

-The `app.env.example` file is provided in the config directory to provide development environment variables change it to `app.env` to make it work
+The `.env.example` file is provided in the root directory to provide development environment variables change it to `.env` to make it work

 ## Run

 To run the code, you will need docker and docker-compose installed on your machine.
-In the project root, run `docker compose --env-file ./config/app.env up`.
+In the project root, run `docker compose up`.

 You can run it manually without docker `cd todo-api-golang/cmd/todo` and run `go run main.go` Use F5 keyword in vscode to debug it locally as the launch.json has a default configuration